Clinical Optics and Dispensing (10410.1)

 Deferred Exams and quizzes

-In the event a student misses either quiz due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred assessment within 3 days of scheduled exam/quiz.
+In the event a student misses an examination due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred assessment within 3 days of scheduled exam/quiz.
 The request must be made in writing (by email) on the Assignment Extension Form (https://www.canberra.edu.au/current-students/forms/forms/other-forms/Assignment-Extension-Form.pdf).

 Students must provide a medical certificate or other relevant documents as requested by the unit convener before sitting the deferred examination.
 Failure to do so will result in a zero grade being awarded for that assessment item.

 This Unit contains participatory elements which are vital to the entry-level competencies for Optometrists (see https://onlinelibrary.wiley.com/doi/full/10.1111/cxo.12216).
-Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required for the practicals.
+Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100%satisfactory participation is required for the laboratory classes.

 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
 If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.